Indianapolis Enforcers: 2018–2021

 In 2018, Carter relaunched the Enforcers as members of the regional developmental Midwest Professional Indoor Football (MPIF).
 Following the season, the MPIF was merged into the American Arena League (AAL) as its Midwest Division, with the Enforcers and 2018 MPIF champions West Michigan Ironmen joining the AAL for 2019.
 The Enforcers played their home games in Off The Wall Sports, an indoor soccer complex in nearby Carmel, Indiana.
 By the end of the season, the Enforcers and Ironmen were the only remaining Midwest Division teams still in the AAL, thereby qualifying for the playoffs and losing to the Ironmen 71–0.

 For the 2020 season, the team announced it would be moving home games to the Indiana Farmers Coliseum in Indianapolis.
 However, the season was cancelled before it could begin due to the onset of the COVID-19 pandemic closing arenas.
 The team planned to return to the Coliseum for the 2021 season, but with the ongoing effects of the pandemic, moved back to Off The Wall Sports.
-On January 12, 2022, the team announced that it had ceased operations permanently.
+On January 12, 2022, the team initially announced that it had ceased operations permanently.
+However, it turned out they were only on hiatus for 2022.

+2023–present

+The Enforcers returned to the field in 2023 at their new home at the Mojo Up Sports Complex in Noblesville, Indiana.
+They captured the Midwest Arena Football League championship in their first season back, defeating the Ohio Blitz 52–2.
+It was announced via the MAFL's social media that the Enforcers and the league were cutting ties after the 2024 season.
+The team was once again looking for a new league for 2025 and beyond.
+They later joined the United Indoor Football Association, a fall indoor league, for 2024.
+After the fall 2024 season, owner K.C.
+Carter also created his own league, the United States Arena League, for the fall of 2025.
+They also announced they will play their home games at The Farmers Bank Fieldhouse in Lebanon, Indiana.

 Logos and uniforms

 The team's logo was introduced in January 2011 when the team announced that they would be start playing that year.
 Their logo featured a bulldog in a police uniform, with a patch symbolizing the rank of a sergeant, holding a football in a single arm above a line reading "Enforcers" with "Indianapolis" below that on a ribbon.
 The team's primary uniform colors were royal blue and white.
 The Enforcers' helmet was white with a bulldog holding a football on both ends with a single arm.
 The team wore blue pants and white jerseys for the entire 2011 season.
 For the 2012 season, the team introduced white pants with a blue stripe on the sides, as well as a blue home jersey.

+Starting in 2018, the team donned light blue helmets with white face masks and light blue uniforms.